-For example, greens are good for landscapes and magentas are great for skin tone so give them a little nudge in the right direction to stop your shot from looking flat.
+For example, greens are good for landscapes and magentas are great for skin tone so give them a little nudge in the right direction to stop your shot looking flat.

-Hue, Saturation and Luminance sliders are a great little Lightroom tool that you should get to know as they can help you change the colours of objects and features without using the adjustment brushes.
+Hue, Saturation and Luminance sliders are a great little Lightroom tool that you should get to know as it can help you change colours of objects and features without using the adjustment brushes.

 If you are a photographer with a flair for style then go crazy and shove those sliders around to make colourful and bold statements with your work.
 Just remember Hue means colour, Saturation is the amount of colour and Luminance is the brightness.

 Shooting under 20mm?
 You should be using this essential Lightroom tool every time.
 Short focal lengths on cheaper lenses can create barrel distortion meaning the edges of the image curve due to the light conforming to the shape of the lens.